 This stunning gluten-free cornbread dressing is sure to be the star of your Thanksgiving table.
 It is packed with savory flavor and texture from all of its delicious components.

 This Thanksgiving stuffing is relatively easy to make and the steps can be broken down across days to make your holiday menu easier to execute.

 While some might consider this stuffing a side dish to be reserved only for Thanksgiving dinner, I urge you to consider it a lovely addition to any holiday meal, whether it be Easter or Christmas, or even as a comforting side dish for Sunday supper.

-If you're looking for more great sides to add to your gluten-free Thanksgiving meal, I have another gluten-free stuffing recipe, made with gluten-free bread, sweet potato casserole, cornbread casserole, cheesy au gratin potatoes, and this simple gluten-free gravy.
+If you're looking for more great sides to add to your gluten-free Thanksgiving meal, I have another gluten-free stuffing recipe, made with gluten-free bread, gluten-free sweet potato casserole, gluten-free cornbread casserole, gluten-free cheesy au gratin potatoes, and this simple gluten-free gravy.

 - Cornbread: Use a double-batch of my easy homemade gluten-free cornbread recipe for this dish.
 It's so simple to make and much cheaper than buying a boxed mix.
 Plus the recipe isn't overly sweet, which makes it perfect for this dish.

 - Italian Sausage: I used Italian sausage here, but you can use breakfast sausage, spicy sausage for a little kick, or even crumbled Applegate Farms Maple Chicken Sausage for a pork-free option.
 In any case, the sausage adds phenomenal flavor and texture to the stuffing.

 - Eggs: Provide structure and bind the dish together.
 The eggy custard that forms turns this dish almost into a spoon bread.